stoeps13/connections-doc/source/admin/admin/r_admin_common_was_env_variables.md

 The following tables list the default environment variables that are defined for application directories and for the customization base directory.

+!!! note
-**Note:** Production deployments often use more than one shared content store to avoid problems when applications attempt to read or write to a device at the same time.
+    Production deployments often use more than one shared content store to avoid problems when applications attempt to read or write to a device at the same time.
 If you use multiple devices, change the environment variables to match your deployment.
 You must also update the properties in the HCL Connections configuration engine; otherwise, the export/import utility does not work properly.

 Also, do not use network paths when you define content store locations.